 - 1. Represent the student teaching program of Martin Luther College to the board of education/control. - 2.
 Develop within the faculty and board the concept that participation in the student teaching program is an opportunity for sharing in the work of the church in preparing a qualified teaching minister as well as for professional growth of the faculty. - 3.
-Encourage cooperating teachers to attend the MLC summer workshop for participating teachers and the August orientation meeting for cooperating teachers, when offered.
+Encourage cooperating teachers to take the Supervisory Practices course for participating teachers and attend the August student teaching workshop for cooperating teachers, when offered.